Welcome to the/ Bienvenue à la/ Fáilte romhat an

 Click here for practise with the eleven irregular verbs in the Irish language.

 In 1988 I saved the trees in front of the Science Building, which were scheduled for elimination without notifying the students or faculty.
 When I saw the tree removal crew starting, I climbed up the tree where a worker was starting to chain-saw the upper branches and convinced him to stop.
 The Science Building is still bordered on two sides by locust trees (on the left of the photo).
 In 1980 when I arrived at Rutgers Camden, they reached just above the first floor.
-Now they are higher than the front of the (three story) Building.
-I have enjoyed watching them grow, almost as much as watching my 3100 students, whom I feel privileged to have taught.
+When I retired in 2014, they were higher than the front of the (three story) building.
+I have enjoyed watching them grow, almost as much as watching my 3300 students, whom I feel privileged to have taught.
 (Yes, I still remember every one of you and where you sat in class.)